ROSEN-A/ROSEN-A-1/Documentation/Research/Design.md

 - Design is an iteration.
 Revisions are necessary
 - Be cautious of requirements, you don't want requirements to adversely affect the design, consequently the project
 - Keep components and design updates in your mind as revisions are made

+## What design architecture tools will we use?
+[To be changed]
+With the given circumstances of not having specific requirements , we cannot really tell what design architecture we will be moving forward with.
+(To be changed)
+There will be a couple of options that we could use to designing and extracting software architecture:
+- Doxygen (as given in the lecture)
+- Gitbook
+- Swagger.io
+- Confluence
+- MkDocs
+- Sphinx

+## Applying UI Design
+There are some guidelines that we will have to adhere to in terms of making UI design Following from [design firefox photon guidelines](https://design.firefox.com/photon/introduction/principles.html) is the closest we can get to achieving best interface for our client.
+Since our product will deal with web application, this following points are necessary to be kept in mind as we are progressing through our project
+1) Adaptable
+    - Simple features that will be easy to use for new users regardless of tech experience
+2) Quick
+    - Responsive features
+    - Give accurate animation on task completion (and make sure it's fast!)
+3) Aware
+    - Prompt user to make them feel safe to browse around
+    - Act upon users' agreement
+4) Approachable
+    - Welcoming design, minimalistic, and inclusive
+5) Supportive
+    - Provide as much as we can to meet as much users' need and desires
+    - i.e: proactive website
+6) Whimsical
+    - Fun to use product
+    - i.e: highly interactive responses, but not intimidating